MicrosoftDocs/dynamics365smb-docs/financials/inventory-how-count-adjust-reclassify.md

 4. To verify the inventory counting, open the item card in question, and then, choose the **Phys.
 Inventory ledger Entries** action.

 # To perform cycle counting
 Although you count all items in inventory at least once a year, you may have decided to count some items more often, perhaps because they are more valuable, or because they are very fast movers and a large part of your business.
-For this purpose, you can set up special counting periods to those items.
+For this purpose, you can assign special counting periods to those items.

 **Note**: If your location is set up for directed put-away and pick, then you first use the **Whse.
 Phys.
 Invt.
 Journal** window, and then you use the **Calculate Whse.
 Adjustment** function in the **Item Journal** window.